Q: How do I join the Millennium Leadership Program?

 Q: How long does the Millennium Fellowship last?

-A: Two years, with the option to renew your membership at the end of the first year.
-At the end of the second year, fellows will become program alumni with opportunities to continue engaging.
+A: The Fellowship is a two-year, part-time opportunity.
+At the end of the second year, fellows will become program alumni with opportunities to continue engaging with the Atlantic Council.

 Q: Will the Atlantic Council cover expenses related to my visa for travel for the Millennium Fellowship?